DUTKO LAW, LLC - CRIMINAL LAWYER - ALLENTOWN, EASTON, READING, AND POTTSVILLE DEPENDABLE. RELIABLE. ON YOUR SIDE.

-If you've been convicted of a criminal offense in Allentown, Reading, Bethlehem, Easton, Jim Thorpe, Pottsville, or any surrounding city or town, and you are considering an appeal you need a reliable appellate attorney to review your case.
+If you've been convicted of a criminal offense in Allentown, Reading, Bethlehem, Easton, Jim Thorpe, Pottsville, Lebanon, or any surrounding city or town, and you are considering an appeal you need a reliable appellate attorney to review your case.

 Click here to contact Dutko Law and get your Free Consultation